 The Environmental Awareness Committee promotes environmental awareness at Crow Island and spearheads “green” initiatives at the school.
 The PTO chair attends township-wide environmental meetings and works with staff and room parents to incorporate best practices at Crow Island.

-The Landscaping Committee acts as a liaison with Crow Island’s contracted landscape company to organize routine maintenance.
+The Building and Grounds Committee acts as a liaison with Crow Island’s contracted landscape company to organize routine maintenance.
 It also spearheads special and seasonal landscaping projects on school grounds, such as decorative containers, bulb planting, and our organic vegetable gardens.

 Crow Island Stewardship